GoPlausible/.github/profile/README.md

 Plausible frontend has 3 major functions (all in a single view for simplicity):
 - Wallet Session
-- Author UI
+- Issuer UI
-- Claim UI
+- Claimer UI

 Note: Frontend will be available through both cloudflare (heavily distributed on edge) and IPFS to ensure decentralization (with transparent routing for best UX).